What should I do before I start my application?

 How do I apply for a scholarship?

-I come from a country where English is one of the official languages.
+I come from a country where English is one of the official languages and all my studies were conducted in English.
 Am I also required to provide a proof of my English proficiency?

 Australia, Botswana, Canada, Gambia, Ghana, Ireland, Jamaica, Kenya, Liberia,